 It is important in this paper to discuss the framework for the self-humidifying system and preparation procedures.
-The material and preparation of the Pt.Cs2.5H0.5Pw12O40 catalysts were presented by Peighambardoust et al. [2], and also Misono et al. [19] described these techniques.
-The material of Cs2.5H0.5Pw12O40 can be varied as presented by Misono et al. [19].
-The Pt.Cs2.5H0.5Pw12O40 was synthesized with platinum in the catalyst surface and then synthesized by titration approach [2].
-One alternative membrane is the SPEEK membrane among other types such as Poly Ether Sulfone (PES) [20] Polybenzimidazole (PBI) [21] and others as shown in Figure 2.
-The SPEEK membrane which is converted from PEEK has good mechanical properties and high thermal stability.
+The material and preparation of the Pt.Cs2.5H0.5Pw12O40 catalysts were presented by [2], and also [19] described these techniques.
+The material of Cs2.5H0.5Pw12O40 can be varied as presented by [19].
+The Pt.Cs2.5H0.5Pw12O40 was synthesized with platinum in catalyst surface and then synthesized by titration approach [2].
+One alternative membrane is SPEEK membrane among other types such as Poly Ether Sulfone (PES) [20] Polybenzimidazole (PBI) [21] and other as shown in Figure 2.
+The SPEEK membrane which is converted from PEEK has good mechanical properties and high thermal stability [2], and [22] .

 Figure 2.
-Effective of using Fe0.4Ta0.5P2O7 at an intermediate temperature and comparing with other materials for MEAs [23].
+Effective of using Fe0.4Ta0.5P2O7 at an intermediate temperature and compare with other materials for MEAs [23].

-The SPEEK is made by electrophilic substitution of the sulfonic acid groups in the polymer backbone through sulfonation chemical reaction as presented by authors in ref.
-[2, 24] and other authors in references [25,26].
+The SPEEK is made by electrophilic substitution of the sulfonic acid groups in the polymer backbone through sulfonation chemical reaction as presented by [2], [24] and other authors in references [25,26].
 It is important here to clarify that the proton conductivity of SPEEK is enhanced by expanding the Degree of Sulfonation (DS).
-However, the increase in DS causes the deterioration of mechanical strength because the water content becomes high and the membrane will have high swelling [27].
-Therefore, we have to increase the DS until the optimal value where good proton conductivity and favourable membrane strength should be accomplished.
-According to Shao [28], the DS is controlled by varying temperature reaction time and acid concentration.
+But the increasing of DS causes the deteriorated of mechanical strength because the water content becomes high and the membrane will high swelling.
+Therefore, we have to increase the DS until the optimal value where good proton conductivity and favourable membrane strength should be accomplished [27].
+According to [28], the DS is controlled by varying temperature reaction time and acid concentration.

-The SPEEK/Pt.Cs2.5H0.5Pw12O40 non-fluorinate self-humidifying nanocomposite membranes were developed and fabricated by Peighambardoust et al. [2] to use with dry reactant gases.
-Several tools were used (e.g. X-ray diffraction (XRD) was performed using a PHILIPS PW-1800 diffractometer to determine the particle size of catalyst samples, while X-ray fluorescence (XRF) analysis beside other Fourier Transforms Infrared Spectroscopy (FT-IS) analysis and Scanning Electron Microscopy (SEM) were utilized to find the quantity of minimizing platinum on the Cs2.5H0.5Pw12O40 catalyst supports).
-Transmission Electron Microscope (TEM) can be adapted to show whether the catalyst particles are uniform or not.
-These are all testing and analysis tools used to study membrane characterization.
+The SPEEK/Pt.Cs2.5H0.5Pw12O40 non-fluorinate self-humidifying nanocomposite membranes were developed and fabricated by [2] to use with dry reactant gases.
+Several tools that were used such as X-Ray Diffraction (XRD) was performed using a PHILIPS PW-1800 diffractometer to determine the particles size of catalyst samples.
+While X-Ray Fluorescence (XRF) analysis beside other Fourier Transforms Infrared Spectroscopy (FT-IS) analysis and Scanning Electron Microscopy (SEM) are utilized to find the quantity of minimizing platinum on the Cs2.5H0.5Pw12O40 catalyst supports.

+Transmission Electron Microscope (TEM) is adapted to show whether the catalyst particles are uniform or not.
+These are all testing and analysis tools are used to study membrane characterization.
 Figure 3 shows the changes in the weight of the sPEEK/H3PW12O40 and sPEEK/Pt-Cs2.5 nanocomposite membranes as a function of immersion time.